tezizzm/Boeing/Exercises/Exercise #1 Prerequisites/instructions.md

 ## Package manager

 We suggest using a package manager to install bootcamp software.
-Alternatively use the lastest release for your given operating system found at: <https://github.com/cloudfoundry/cli/releases>
+Alternatively use the latest release for your given operating system found at: <https://github.com/cloudfoundry/cli/releases>

 - MacOS: Homebrew\
  ( brew search PACKAGE to search)